Whether it’s time for your regular mammogram or your doctor has recommended a diagnostic test, we can help.

-We make it easy.
-The MU Health Care mammography van, or Mamm Van, is a full-service mobile breast health clinic that offers the same top-quality care you’ll find at any of our imaging centers.
+The MU Health Care mammography van, or Mamm Van, is a full-service mobile breast health clinic.
+It travels throughout central and north central Missouri, offering the same high quality of care you’ll find at our imaging center.
+Mamm Van services include:

 - Private exam rooms